kite-sdk/kite/src/main/markdown/design.md

 possible to add or remove partitions from a partitioned dataset.
 A partitioned dataset can provide a list of partitions (described later).

+_The DatasetDescriptor API_

+    getSchema(): org.apache.avro.Schema
+    getPartitionStrategy(): PartitionStrategy
+    isPartitioned(): boolean

-`Dataset`s are never instantiated directly.
+Datasets are never instantiated directly.
 Instead, they are created using factory methods on a `DatasetRepository` (described later).

 An instance of `Dataset` acts as a factory for both reader and writer streams.